cztomczak/cefpython/api/Browser.md

 Switch between fullscreen mode / windowed mode.
 To check whether in fullscreen mode call IsFullscreen().

 This function is Windows-only.

-### TryCloseBrowser

-Helper for closing a browser.
-Call this method from the top-level window close handler.
-Internally this calls CloseBrowser(false) if the close has not yet been initiated.
-This method returns false while the close is pending and true after the close has completed.
-See CloseBrowser() and CefLifeSpanHandler::DoClose() documentation for additional usage information.
-This method must be called on the browser process UI thread.

 ### WasResized